-Bias Harassment of Students (Board Policy # 5149)
+Bias Harassment of Students (Board Policy #5149)

 The Board of Education is committed to safeguarding the rights of all students within the school district to learn in an environment that is free from all forms of bias discrimination, including bias harassment.
-Therefore, the Board, consistent with law, condemns all forms of bias discrimination and harassment (e.g., based upon race, color, religion, ethnicity or national origin including, but not limited to, discrimination or harassment based upon anti-Semitism).
+Therefore, the Board, consistent with law, condemns all forms of bias discrimination (e.g., based upon race, color religion, ethnicity or national origin), including bias harassment.

-Bias harassment of students consists of different treatment on the basis of race, color, religion, ethnicity or national origin (including, but not limited to, discrimination or harassment based upon anti-Semitism) and is recognized in two different forms:
+Bias harassment of students consists of different treatment on the basis of race, color, religion, ethnicity or national origin and is recognized in two different forms:

-1. when the district's employees or agents, acting within the scope of official duties, treat a student differently than other students solely on the basis of race, color, religion, ethnicity or national origin; or

-2. when the education environment is not kept free from discrimination because the harassing conduct is so severe, pervasive or persistent that it interferes with or limits the ability of a student to participate in or benefit from the services, activities or privileges provided.
+- 1. when the district's employees or agents, acting within the scope of official duties, treat a student differently than other students solely on the basis of race, color, religion, ethnicity or national origin; or - 2. when the education environment is not kept free from discrimination because the harassing conduct is so severe, pervasive or persistent that it interferes with or limits the ability of a student to participate in or benefit from the services, activities or privileges provided.